 There’s a dark undertow present too though, to complement these grabbers.
 The key words to describe both ‘Broken’ and ‘Betrayed Me’ are “tough and tense”.
 ‘Broken’ explores state-of-the-world lyrical territory, in a fashion that’s the bleak flip side of brother Stevie Nimmo’s similarly gritty ‘Chains Of Hope’.
 Meanwhile ‘Betrayed Me’ kicks off with interesting guitar tones from Nimmo played off against delicate piano colourings from Fridzema, which then develop into brooding swells of organ as the tension builds.
 It’s a grower in a similar vein to ‘Stranger To Love’, with an intriguingly bitter lyric, and has the potential to become something mountainous live.

-‘Find Your Way Home’ is a big power ballad, with a vibe carried largely by Fridzema’s Hammond that draws on 80s AOR as much as the blues.
+‘Find Your Way Home’ is a big power ballad, with a vibe carried largely by Fridzema’s Hammond, that draws on 80s AOR as much as the blues.
 As it progresses it develops an epic quality, but the big finish it hints at is never quite delivered.
 Young Bob also has a Stevie Wonder-ish hand in the funkiness of closing track ‘I Don’t Wanna Lie’, which offers another earworm of a melodic chorus.
-It brings the album to a close with an oddly perfunctory ending though, which suggests the sequencing could have been better.
+It brings the album to a close in oddly perfunctory fashion though, which suggests the sequencing could have been better.

 As a card-carrying member of the Standing In The Shadows Appreciation Society, I know King King are capable of more emotional depth than is evident here, and there's a studio album coming some time when they give us everything they've got and leave us gasping on the canvas.
 But Exile & Grace, like Reaching For The Light before it, takes a big stride towards conquering the broader horizons of classic rock.
 So for maximum pleasure, turn the volume up.
 Louder.
 I said LOUDER!
 Go on, you know it makes sense.